tecracer-chef/artifactory/README.md

 # artifactory cookbook
-Installs JFrog's Pro or Open Source Artifactory
+Installs JFrog's Open Source Artifactory

 # Requirements
-* Java 8 (java cookbook)
+* Java 8 (java cookbook) for Artifactory versions 4.0.0 and above or Java 7 for versions below that
 * ark cookbook

 # Usage